0danteh/Quantum-Protein-Sequence-Folding-and-Model-Comparison/README.md

 - The hybrid quantum-classical model and classical model are compared based on training time, memory usage, and accuracy.
 - Insights into the potential benefits of quantum layers in neural networks for protein sequence analysis are discussed.

+# Conclusion

+This project demonstrates the integration of quantum computing with classical neural networks for protein sequence analysis.
+While the hybrid model shows promise, further research and optimization are necessary to fully realize the benefits of quantum computing in bioinformatics.